-LWF will implement the response through six member churches in Ukraine, Poland, Hungary, Romania and Slovakia.
-An assessment of the existing capacity and infrastructure of Member Churches is being conducted.
+LWF's work under this ACT Appeal focuses on LWF World Service operations in Poland and Ukraine as well as its advocacy work.
 LWF has set up an office in Warsaw to enable the significant and fast scaling up of the response.
-From the onset, LWF will assist in the coordination of the response in all five countries to enable a significant scaling up of operations.
-This may include establishing offices in Member Churches or working through local organizations and strengthening the capacity of LWF's office in Prague in order to set up regional coordination capacity, to provide robust financial management, strong gender and age responsive PMERL, digital data management, and other technical support to ensure effective assistance to those most in need, without discrimination.
-LWF will mobilize technical human resources to engage as needed, including staff for the interagency needs assessment, and a coordinated response.
+LWF aims to enable a significant scaling up of operations.
+This includes working through local organizations and strengthening the capacity of LWF's office in Prague in order to set up regional coordination capacity, to provide robust financial management, strong gender and age responsive PMERL, digital data management, and other technical support to ensure effective assistance to those most in need, without discrimination.
+The office in Prague equally provides capacity building and support to LWF member churches in Ukraine and neighboring countries that engage in the Ukraine response at local level.
+LWF is mobilizing technical human resources to engage as needed, including staff for the inter-agency needs assessment, and a coordinated response.